Affiliate disclosure: PCBuildRanked earns a commission on qualifying Amazon purchases. Prices are current as of May 2026.

 Does PCIe 5.0 matter for the GPU?

 Not for current gaming performance.
-The RTX 5070 Ti on a PCIe 5.0 x16 slot (B850 Tomahawk Max) versus a PCIe 4.0 x16 slot (B650 Tomahawk) produces less than 1% difference in frame rates in any title benchmarked by reviewers.
+The RTX 5070 Ti on a PCIe 5.0 x16 slot versus a PCIe 4.0 x16 slot produces less than 1% difference in frame rates across all benchmarked titles.
 PCIe 4.0 x16 provides 32 GB/s of bidirectional bandwidth; the RTX 5070 Ti rarely sustains more than 8-12 GB/s under gaming load.
-The B850 board’s PCIe 5.0 value is for future GPU generations and Gen5 NVMe drives.
+The B850 board’s PCIe 5.0 x16 slot matters for future GPU generations and Gen5 NVMe drives.

 What case works with this build?

-Any ATX mid-tower with a mesh front panel for airflow.
-The Fractal Design Torrent ($119) and Corsair 4000D Airflow ($104) are the most recommended options in 2026 for this budget range.
-Both have room for a 280mm AIO front-mounted and provide excellent front-to-back airflow past the GPU.
-Avoid solid-front or tempered-glass front cases unless they have large side ventilation — they restrict airflow enough to raise GPU temperatures 5-10°C versus mesh alternatives.
+Any ATX mid-tower with a mesh front panel.
+The Fractal Design Torrent ($119) and Corsair 4000D Airflow ($104) are the most recommended options at this budget in 2026.
+Both accommodate a 280mm AIO front-mounted and provide excellent front-to-back airflow past the GPU.
+Avoid solid-front or tempered-glass front cases without large side ventilation — they raise GPU temperatures 5-10°C versus mesh alternatives under sustained load.

 The Bottom Line